timcurzon/nomad-cluster/README.md

 - http://172.16.0.102:8200
 - http://172.16.0.103:8200

-...enter the Key 1 value.
-Log in with the initial root token on any single node to access the full Vault UI.
+...enter the Key 1 (base64) value.
+Log in with the initial root token on node 1 (http://172.16.0.101:8200) to access the full Vault UI.

 ### Initial cluster snapshot